 - Open the application drawer and tap on the Settings Application.

-- Now tap on the Security and Privacy option.
+- Now tap on the Security and Privacy option to proceed to the next step.

 - On the next screen tap on the More option if you are not seeing the “install unknown apps“.